asmjit/asmjit/CONTRIBUTING.md

 ### Suggesting a documentation enhancement

   * [AsmJit's documentation](https://asmjit.com/doc/index.html) is auto-generated from source code, so if you would like to improve it just open a [pull request](https://github.com/asmjit/asmjit/pulls) with your changes.
-The documentation uses [Doxygen](https://www.doxygen.nl/) as a front-end, so please use `\ref`, etc... to create links in documentation when necessary.
+The documentation uses [Doxygen](https://www.doxygen.nl/) as a front-end, so you can use `\ref` keyword to create links and other Doxygen keywords to enhance the documentation.

 ### Suggesting a website content enhancement

   * [AsmJit's website](https://asmjit.com) is also generated, but not from public sources at the moment.
-If you did find an issue on the website you can either use contact on the [support page](https://asmjit.com/support.html) or just discuss the change in our [Gitter Chat](https://app.gitter.im/#/room/#asmjit:gitter.im).
+If you did find an issue on the website you can either use contact information on the [support page](https://asmjit.com/support.html) or to discuss the change on our [Gitter Chat](https://app.gitter.im/#/room/#asmjit:gitter.im).
 Alternatively, opening a regular issue is also okay.

 ## Coding Style & Consistency